-After a cozy, snow-covered winter, the time is right to capture the magic of Pure Michigan in spring and summer... and that means taking to the greens to tee up for your first golf getaway of the season!
-Luckily, the Great Lakes Bay Region has more than 20 lush courses, including four championship courses, two of which - Apple Mountain and The Fortress - were named among MLive.com's 50 Must-Play Michigan Golf Courses.
+After a cold and cozy winter, the time is right to capture the magic of Pure Michigan in spring and summer... and that means taking to the greens to tee up for your first golf getaway of the season!
+Luckily, the Great Lakes Bay has more than 20 lush courses, including four championship courses, two of which - Apple Mountain Resort and The Fortress - were named among MLive.com's 50 Must-Play Michigan Golf Courses.

 #GoGreat Golf In Frankenmuth

 If you're coming for your Go Great Lakes Bay golf getaway from the south, consider starting at The Fortress in Frankenmuth.
 This 18-hole, par-72 Dick Nugent-designed championship course has three sets of tees to accommodate players of different skill levels, with the farthest measuring 6,900 yards.
-"If the golf course feels too difficult, I encourage our guests to move up a tee and play closer to the hole," says Kyle Martin, The Fortress' Head Golf Professional.
+"If the course feels too difficult, I encourage guests to move up a tee," says Kyle Martin, The Fortress' Head Golf Professional.
 "We want to make the course playable for everybody, no matter what level of play you're at."

 For golf aficionados who want to Go Great Lakes Bay for a golf getaway this spring or summer, Martin encourages them to try as many courses as they can.
 "I wouldn't say you need to play the courses in a specific order, but I would encourage guests to play as many as they can.
 We have so many different terrains and Apple Mountain has big elevation changes, so you have the opportunity to play a lot of different types of courses."